nilamoni/Numerov-method/README.md

-The code uses Numerov's alogrithm to solve the one dimensional Schrodinger equation.
+The code uses Numerov's algorithm to solve the one-dimensional Schrodinger equation for a couple of potentials.